 Final thoughts

-Face shaving can be safe for many women with a clean razor, light pressure, and gentle aftercare.
-Avoid irritated or broken skin and finish with moisturizer and sunscreen.
+Face shaving can be safe and satisfying for many women with a clean facial razor, light pressure, short strokes, and gentle aftercare.
+Avoid irritated or broken skin, finish with moisturizer and sunscreen, and let your skin's comfort set the pace.

 Explore more from The Fern Edit: Hair Removal, Mature Skin, Skin Firming, Gua Sha, printables.